maany/k8s-dev-cluster/tools/README.md

 Now metrics should start showing up in `k9s` or `Lens`

 ## Install LongHorn
 We use Longhorn for provisioning PersistentVolumes within the cluster.
-The `storage` nodes have a label `role: storage` and that's where all the Longhorn reources will be provisioned.
+The `storage` nodes have a label `k8s.prada.io/role: storage` and that's where most of the longhorn reources will be provisioned.

 ```
 k8s_admin_setup_utils longhorn install